Ki Longfellow

-Ki Longfellow (born Baby Kelly, formerly Pamela Kelly; December 9, 1944 - June 12, 2022) was an American novelist, playwright, theatrical producer, theater director and entrepreneur with dual citizenship in Britain.
+Ki Longfellow (born Baby Kelly, formerly Pamela Kelly; December 9, 1944 – June 12, 2022) was an American novelist, playwright, theatrical producer, theatre director and entrepreneur with dual citizenship in Britain.
 She is best known in the United States for her novel The Secret Magdalene (2005).
 This is the first of her works exploring the divine feminine.
-In England, she is likely best known as the widow of Vivian Stanshall, the late musician, lead singer of the Bonzo Dog Doo-Dah Band, songwriter, author, radio broadcaster and wit.
+In England, she is likely best known as the widow of Vivian Stanshall, musician, lead singer of the Bonzo Dog Doo-Dah Band, songwriter, author, radio broadcaster and wit.

 The first of her novels to be published, China Blues (1989) and Chasing Women (1993) are mysteries and thrillers.
 In April 2013, the first of her Sam Russo Mysteries was published, part of a noir series set in and around New York City in the late 1940s.
 The fourth in the Sam Russo Mysteries was published in 2015.
 Walks Away Woman, about a neglected Arizona housewife walking out into the Sonoran Desert to die, was published in December 2013.
-On January 26, 2018, Ki's memoir of her husband,The Illustrated Vivian Stanshall, a Fairytale of Grimm Art, illustrated by Ben Wickey, was published.
+On January 26, 2018, Longfellow's memoir of her husband,The Illustrated Vivian Stanshall, a Fairytale of Grimm Art, illustrated by Ben Wickey, was published.